Large carnivores and ungulates are threatened due to habitat fragmentation and loss, drought, harsh winters and conflict

 Changing laws

 Because the courts are the only place left to be heard.
-Western state legislatures continue to pass numerous laws allowing increasingly more of of our native large carnivores to be killed.
-State bills to delist Grizzlies are not science based and decades of work to restore them would be rapidly undone.
+As constituents, we talk with policy makers to recommend protections and alternate strategies to killing wildlife as a solution.
+Current state bills to delist Grizzlies are not science based and decades of work to restore them would be rapidly undone.

-Having the native predator guild on the landscape strengthens ungulate herds
+A healthy predator guild on the landscape strengthens ungulate herds and habitat

-We recognize there will be hunting, but this isn't hunting, it's persecution under the facade of wildlife management.
+We recognize there will be hunting, and support fair chase hunting, not persecution under the facade of wildlife management.

 Sustainable solutions will only work with sound scientific practices, adequate timing for ecological statisticians and models to be reported, rules to be made with public involvement based on that data, and all stakeholders heard equally.